- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

-Traffic conditions are dangerous due to poor quality roads, lack of signage and local driving practices.
+Traffic conditions are dangerous due to poor quality and narrow roads, lack of signage and local driving practices.
 Traffic accidents are a common cause of death and injury.
 Vehicles involved in an accident should not be moved until authorised by a police officer.
 Travel should only be undertaken during daylight hours and travelling in groups is advisable.
 You should not hitchhike.
 Ensure that any vehicle you are travelling in has the windows closed and the doors locked.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our Road travel page.

 There are unmarked landmines in the northern border region which pose a significant danger if you venture off the main roads.
 Affected areas are not always clearly marked.

 Check the safety conditions at the beaches on the Pacific coastline of Nicaragua as strong currents and undertows are prevalent.
 Lifeguards and warning signs may not be in place.